ceryswatts20/Robotic_Manipulator_Analysis/README.md

 python -c "import matlab.engine; print('MATLAB Engine installed successfully')"
 ```

-If no error appears, the engine is installed.
+If 'MATLAB Engine installed successfully' is printed in the terminal, then the engine is installed.

 ## To Run